Overview of the Graduate Admission Process

 Notification of Completeness and the Review Process

 The department will direct all correspondence to the email address indicated on the application form.
-Within a few weeks after the application deadline we will notify you if your application is incomplete and list any materials that are not yet in your file.
 Further information regarding support packages will become available throughout the admissions process; we will inform you of developments at the earliest possible time.
 Most admissions decisions will not be made until mid-to-late February or possibly later.

 Departmental Visits for Admitted Students